DONG VAN, A SUPERB STAGE ON THE " ROAD OF HAPPINESS"

 The fantastic scenery of the karst plateau and the ethnic market on Sunday morning alone could justify a stopover in Dong Van, but that is not to mention the other curiosities to be seen in its surroundings:

 - The buckwheat flower fields are a real delight.
-Every year, at the beginning of November, the fields around Dong Van are adorned with a magnificent white dress tinged with pink.
-Nobody can be insensitive to this spectacle worthy of a master's painting.
+Every year at the beginning of November, the fields around Dong Van are adorned with a magnificent white dress tinged with pink.
+Nobody can be unmoved by this spectacle worthy of a master's painting.

 Best season: To fully enjoy the grandiose landscapes of the Dong Van region, we recommend you to go there between April and the end of November.
 However, beware of the summer monsoon rains between July and September.